 - tumors in the liver or pancreas

-- tumor in the gallbladder—this is rare
+- tumor in the gallbladder, which is rare

 When you experience repeated or prolonged attacks of

 and Symptoms of Cholecystitis

 Symptoms of cholecystitis can appear suddenly or develop slowly

 - severe abdominal pains that may feel sharp or

 - abdominal cramping and bloating

 - pain that spreads to your back or below your

 - loose, light-colored stools

 A typical attack can last two or three days, but symptoms of

 Complications can include:

-- cancer of the gallbladder (rare)
+- cancer of the gallbladder, which is rare

 - perforation of the gallbladder